 Southerners love their fried chicken and no community knows that better than Gordonsville!
 Dubbed the “Chicken Leg Center of the Universe,” Gordonsville offers to you its annual Famous Fried Chicken Festival.
 The story of their fried chicken goes way back to the 19th century women who would greet passengers on the train as it stopped in Gordonsville, all while carrying platters of chicken on their heads.
 The hospitality of serving great fried chicken has never stopped and you can enjoy the flavors prepared by participants or offer your own at the cook-off.
 Wineries and artisans will be on hand to complete the festival environment.

 If you love multi-day music festivals, don’t wait until summer to get your groove on.
 Rooster Walk Music and Arts Festival is four days of live music over Memorial Day Weekend.
-There are currently 16 bands that have been announced, including Lettuce, the Sam Bush Band, and Perpetual Groove, but many more with be added as the festival date approaches.
+There are currently about 25 bands that have been announced, including The Infamous Stringdusters, The Floozies, Big Something, NO BS!
+Brass Band, and Spafford, but many more with be added as the festival date approaches.
 Held at Pop’s Farm in Axton, this festival will include delicious food, children’s activities, and arts and crafts.
 Camping is available.
 TICKETS

-Portsmouth invites you to the Annual UMOJA Festival in late May.
-It’s the 25th year for this three day festival promoting cultural diversity and unity, and will open with a traditional African drum call and ceremonial processional.
+Portsmouth invites you to the Annual UMOJA Festival.
+It’s the 30th year for this three day festival promoting cultural diversity and unity, and will open with a traditional African drum call and ceremonial processional.
 Great ethnic foods and artisans’ wares are a highlight along with a famed musical act.
-This year the UMOJA Festival welcomes nationally-acclaimed R&B artists Peabo Bryson and Jazmine Sullivan.
+Performers and events will be announced soon on the festival website.

 The three day Clinch River Days Festival is held annually in St. Paul and celebrates the river life, heritage and culture of Southwest Virginia.
 Whatever your outdoor pleasure, you can likely enjoy it during this weekend of fun.
 Taste the food and wine flavors of the region as you learn about the railroad and river influence on this area.